zbenmo/yapy3c/docs/part_III.md

 And we see our expected tuples.

 Time for a small example.

-Let's build a function that takes a roman number as a string and returns the equivalent roman number.
+Let's build a function that takes a roman number as a string and returns the equivalent number.

 ``` py
 def from_roman(roman):